sangminw0605/tip-calculator/README.md

 Sam Wu
 Rebecca Zhang

-Run the program with the cost before tip
+Run the program with the cost before tip as an argument.